sonic-net/SONiC/doc/voq/voq_hld.md

 ### IntfsOrch:
 - Should create/delete/update router interfaces against local-asic ports
 - Should create/delete/update remote-asic router interfaces on the local switch
-- Should export local-asic router interface information into the "GLOBAL_APP_DB"
+- Should export local-asic router interface information into the "CHASSIS_APP_DB"

 ### NeighOrch:
  - Should be aware of Neighbors on other asics
  - Should be able to create/delete/update "remote-asic" Neighbors on the local switch.
  - Should be able to create/delete/update next hops for "remote-asic" neighbors on the local switch.
- - Should export local-asic Neighbor information into the "GLOBAL_APP_DB"
+ - Should export local-asic Neighbor information into the "CHASSIS_APP_DB"

 ### Switch Fabric Orchestration
  - Should initialize and create switch for fabric (switch type = FABRIC)